Conspicuous gallantry and intrepidity

 Woodrow W. Keeble

-During the final allied offensive of the Korean War, Master Sgt.
-Woodrow Wilson Keeble risked his life to save his fellow Soldiers.
-On October 20, 1951, he was an acting platoon leader for the support platoon in Company G, 19th Infantry, in the attack on Hill 765, a steep and rugged position that was well defended by the enemy.
-When the attacking elements had become pinned down by heavy enemy fire, Master Sergeant Keeble conducted a one-man assault, crawling through heavy enemy fire to throw grenades and destroy three well-fortified and strategically place enemy positions.
+During the final allied offensive of the Korean War, Keeble risked his life to save his fellow Soldiers.
+On Oct.
+20, 1951, he was an acting platoon leader for the support platoon in Company G, 19th Infantry, in the attack on Hill 765, a steep and rugged position that was well defended by the enemy.
+When the attacking elements had become pinned down by heavy enemy fire, Keeble conducted a one-man assault, crawling through heavy enemy fire to throw grenades and destroy three well-fortified and strategically-placed enemy positions.
 Inspired by his courage, Company G successfully moved forward and seized its important objective.

-For actions in combat, Master Sergeant Keeble received the Distinguished Service Cross, the Silver Star, the Bronze Star, two Purple Hearts and the Combat Infantryman Badge.
-Almost six decades after his gallant actions and 26 years after his death, Keeble became the first full-blooded Sioux Indian to receive the Medal of Honor during a White House ceremony on March 3, 2008.
+For actions in combat, Keeble received the Distinguished Service Cross, the Silver Star, the Bronze Star, two Purple Hearts and the Combat Infantryman Badge.
+Keeble became the first full-blooded Sioux Indian to receive the Medal of Honor during a White House ceremony, March 3, 2008.

 Kurt Bluedog and Russell Hawkins respond to questions from the media outside the White House on March 3, 2008, following a Medal of Honor presentation ceremony.
 The men accepted the medal from the president on behalf of Master Sgt.
 Woodrow Wilson Keeble.
 Keeble was Bluedog's great-uncle and Hawkins' stepfather, and he is the first full- blooded Sioux Indian to earn the nation's highest military honor.
 Keeble enlisted in the North Dakota National Guard in 1942.